AI-For-Wearables-PAM/activity-recog/README.md

 ## Testing

 ### Test Conv2D
-Ensure the videos organized in the format described in the _File structure_ section above, then run the command below and follow the prompts.
+Ensure the videos organized in the format described in the [_File structure_](#file-structure) section, then run the command below and follow the prompts.

 ```console
 python conv2d_train.py